2.9.1 How an assessment is made

 Making an assessment

 The Registrar must make a child support assessment when an application for administrative assessment is accepted.
-The child support period (2.3) starts on the day the application was made (unless the payer is a resident of a reciprocating jurisdiction in which case special criteria may apply (2.1.1)) (CSA Act section 31(1)(b) and CSA Regs section 23).
+The CSP (2.3) starts on the day the application was made (unless the payer is a resident of a reciprocating jurisdiction in which case special criteria may apply (2.1.1)) (CSA Act section 31(1)(b) and CSA Regs section 23).

-The Registrar makes a new assessment of child support whenever a new child support period starts.
+The Registrar makes a new assessment of child support whenever a new CSP starts.

 When making an assessment, the Registrar may act solely on the basis of documents and information in its possession.
 There is no requirement for the Registrar to conduct any further inquiries or investigations, or to seek any further information or documents (CSA Act section 66D).